Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/hubspot.md

 **How to Enable**

-To set up OpenAI Integration, the developer will need to login to Zendesk Console, setup an app and fetch the API Token as shown below.
+To set up Zendesk Integration, the developer will need to login to Zendesk Console, setup an app and fetch the API Token as shown below.
 - - -

 **Step1**